FAQ

 I’m based in Connecticut, where the vast majority of my customers are.
 I have batches of customers in New York as well.

-It’s also a bit of a cheap shot to say that you work “across the United States” but as of now I work remotely with several customers in places such as Atlanta, GA and Seattle, WA.
+It’s also a bit of a cheap shot to say that you work “across the United States” but as of now I work remotely with several customers in places such as Atlanta, Boston and Seattle.

 How do you operate price-wise?

-I get paid through web hosting monthly or annually and my custom sites are done on a by-project basis and consults are billed hourly.
-I do not work on full-time or part-time contracts but I would be happy to refer someone if you’d like to reach out.
+I get paid through web hosting monthly or annually.
+Given that I run a company rather than being a freelancer I do not work on full-time or part-time contracts but I would be happy to refer someone if you’d like to reach out.

 Do you do this full time?
 How long have you been doing it?

-Yes, this is my full time job!
+Yes, I do this full time!
 I’ve been in web development for more than ten years as of this writing.
 This model specifically I’ve been doing since October of 2015.

 Why is your website so basic?